- Oops!Something went wrong.Please try again later.

 So, based on the above formula, the ROE for Astec Industries is:

 The 'return' is the income the business earned over the last year.
-One way to conceptualize this is that for each $1 of shareholders' capital it has, the company made $0.05 in profit.
+That means that for every $1 worth of shareholders' equity, the company generated $0.02 in profit.

 Is Astec Industries Efficiently Re-investing Its Profits?

-Moreover, Astec Industries has been paying dividends for seven years, which is a considerable amount of time, suggesting that management must have perceived that the shareholders prefer consistent dividends even though earnings have been shrinking.
+Moreover, Astec Industries has been paying dividends for nine years, which is a considerable amount of time, suggesting that management must have perceived that the shareholders prefer dividends over earnings growth.